codepath/android_guides/Using-the-RecyclerView.md

 ### Heterogeneous Views

-See [[this guide|Heterogenous-Layouts-inside-RecyclerView]] if you want to inflate multiple types of rows inside a single `RecyclerView`:
+See [[this guide|https://guides.codepath.com/android/Heterogeneous-Layouts-inside-RecyclerView]] if you want to inflate multiple types of rows inside a single `RecyclerView`:

 <img src="https://i.imgur.com/HyOAOOu.png" width="300" alt="ss2" />